 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 When we publish new content, we’ll make sure our use of images meets accessibility standards.

+We will add a text alternative to all images, starting from the newest added, working back to those added post 23 September 2018.

 Some PDFs contain information in images which are not visible as text for screen readers and have other accessibility issues.
 We have an accessibility strategy in place that will fix pdfs and make them accessible, starting from the newest added, working back to those added post 23 September 2018.